-To create a client:
+To create an embedded client:

-- 1. Log on to a build machine using credentials for an account that is not an administrator or root account. - 2.
-Use the instructions provided in the Micro Focus Fortify Static Code Analyzer User Guide to install Fortify Static Code Analyzer and applications on your build machine.
+- Log on to a build machine using credentials for an account that is not an administrator or root account. - 2.
+Use the instructions provided in the Micro Focus or one of its affiliates Fortify Static CodeAnalyzer User Guide to install Fortify Static Code Analyzer and applications on your build machine.